-This isn’t a style.
-But something I do a lot with my work.
+Natural light photography isn’t a style.
+But its something I do a lot with my work.
 Rather than using a camera flash, photographers use available natural light in a setting to create warmth and mood.
-Lots of skill and knowledge is needed here to deal with shadows and other lighting challenges.
+Skill and a good understanding of light are needed to deal positively with shadows and other lighting challenges.

 Finally, where do I fit in with all of these…?